 Don't panic- I'm not going to get technical on you.
 In basic terms, condensation is caused by the volume of water in the air increasing (often because we've breathed it out!)
 This air, now full of water vapour, touches something cold, like a window.
 The air is then cooled down and can't hold the moisture in it anymore, so the vapour turns to liquid on the cool surface it's touching.
 (If you're interested, this is basically how clouds are made too.
 So condensation in your motorhome is just tiny baby clouds sticking to your windows.
 Cute, huh?!)
 You'll find the most condensation in the coldest part of your van, which for us is the front cab as we don't really heat that.

 How to Stop Condensation in your motorhome

 So, there are two ways to stop condensation (or at least reduce it!).
-Firstly is to reduce the amount of water vapour in the air.
-Secondly is to stop that air getting cold.
+First is to reduce the amount of water vapour in the air.
+Second is to stop that air getting cold.
 Simples.
 Yeah, right.